Deloitte: Consumers load up on subscriptions but are frustrated with fragmentation

 Eighty-seven percent of Generation Z are playing video games daily or weekly on devices such as smartphones, gaming consoles and computers.
 A strong majority of Generation Z, Millennials and Generation X agree that during the pandemic video games have helped them stay connected to other people and get through difficult times.

 Close to half (46%) say that video games have taken away from other entertainment time.
 For all generations, listening to music is a top-three favorite entertainment activity.
-Around 60% of respondents have a paid streaming music service, and the same amount have used a free, ad-
+Around 60% of respondents have a paid streaming music service, and the same amount have used a free, ad-supported music service.

 But consumers are frustrated with this market fragmentation, as 52% percent find it difficult to access content across so many services, and 53% percent of those surveyed are frustrated by needing multiple service subscriptions to access the content they want, Westcott said.